-At the time of writing, MGA has a total of eight exploration licence applications pending in Victoria, and holds two granted exploration licences (EL5433 and EL006184), which respectively form part of the Bailieston and Creswick projects.
-These are augmented, in the case of Bailieston, by exploration licence applications EL006911, EL006912 and EL007296; and in the case of Creswick, exploration licence applications EL006713 and EL006907.
+At the time of publishing, MGA has applied to renew Creswick licence EL006184, and has received approval for EL006907 to the south, linking Creswick to the Ballarat East Nerrina Goldfield.
+MGA holds granted exploration licence EL5433 at Bailieston, licence EL007484 covering Swifts Creek and the Tambo River and three new exploration licences (EPM27901, EPM27902 and EPM27903) in the Lolworth area, North Queensland.
+These are augmented, in the case of Bailieston, by exploration licence applications EL006911, EL006912 and EL007296; and in the case of Creswick, exploration licence applications EL006713.